ThermoWorks Signals Review & Testing

 And when your food is done – you’ll know it: the alarms are VERY loud at max volume (90dB), and we could hear them from inside the house – with the door closed!
 The app will vibrate and beep on your phone too – just not as loudly.

 ThermoWorks claims Signals has 16-hour battery life with probes in and monitoring actively.
 We used it on a 6-hour smoke, before leaving it on overnight to see how if it could hold up to the claim.
 By morning, roughly 18 hours later, it was drained.

 For charging, the Signals uses a USB-C cable.
 That’s noteworthy.
 As far as we know, this is the only smart thermometer to use this latest-and-greatest connector.
 USB-C can deliver far more power than a regular USB port – in this case, 12V vs 5V – so the battery charges exponentially faster.
 Somehow, it still takes about 12 hours to fully charge –a bit lengthy.
-You have the option of charging on the wall with the included AC adapter or plugging it into your computer.
+You charge the device on the wall with the included AC adapter.

 Putting it All Together: How ThermoWorks Signals Performs + Stacks Up